Vladimir Putin has gone all-in with North Korea - but could it backfire?

 “Russia and North Korea don’t care about their global reputation,” says Mr Howell.
 “But China cares a lot more about its international reputation and status.”

-While Beijing is supportive of Russia and North Korea, insofar as they are united in opposing a US-led world order, its primary interest is in re-taking control of the independent Taiwan, which it believes is part of its territory.
+While Beijing is supportive of Russia and North Korea, insofar as they are united in opposing a US-led world order, its primary interest is in retaking control of Taiwan, which it believes is part of its territory.

 Russia’s focus on Ukraine, however, is having a knock-on effect on pro-Taiwan alliances in the Indo-Pacific.